Hermann-S/cs30-major-project/proposal.md

 - harder hittering power is harder to hit the ball with
 - choose game length
 - ball, strike, and out counter
-- deep fake commentators
+- deep fake commentators - or grab random people for it
-- distances for single, double, homerun, and foul balls
+- distances for single, double, homerun, and foul balls - may use random to help make the game more realistic
 - bunts
 - end game button
 - shut out screen
+- team colours

+# Priority list

+- basic pitch - to use for testing whilst figuring out other things
+- strike zone
+- ball, strike, and out counter
+- working bat